bob-beck/cabinfevertargets/SCALING.md

 If we take a target:

-203 mm at 100 meters (radius 102)
+* 203 mm at 100 meters (radius 102)
-102 mm at 50 meters  (radius 51)
+* 102 mm at 50 meters  (radius 51)
-51 mm at 25 meters (radius 26)
+* 51 mm at 25 meters (radius 26)

 if we assume (as in, let's say the case of vintage) a competitive rifle will make an approximately 8mm hole.
 The radius of the scoring area changes

-so at 100 meters the scoring radius os 110 mm (Scoring area .038 m2)
+At 100 meters the scoring radius is 110 mm (Scoring area .038 m2)

 however with the target area changing but the bullet width staying constant we get

-at 50 it is 59 mm - equivalent to a 118 mm scoring radius at 100 meters (Scoring area .044 m2 - a 15% larger scoring area than the 100 meter target)
+* At 50 it is 59 mm - equivalent to a 118 mm scoring radius at 100 meters (Scoring area .044 m2 - a 15% larger scoring area than the 100 meter target)
-at 25 it is 34 mm - equivalent to a 136 mm scoring radius at 100 meters!
+* St 25 it is 34 mm - equivalent to a 136 mm scoring radius at 100 meters!
 (Scoring area .056 m2 - a 47% larger scoring area than the 100 meter target!)

 While it might be tempting to allow for a 15% advantage to make it easier for people to shoot, a 47% advantage seems really over the top.